Wharton County Appraisal District

 - We also know how to pull together the right mix of sales and appraisal data to meet the specific requirements of the Kerr County ARB and Kerr Central Appraisal District.

-- TIn Wharton County, 43% of informal protests and 49% of ARB protests were successful.
-Homeowners saved $40K through informal protests and $180K through ARB hearings.
+- In Wharton County, 70% of informal protests and 55% of ARB protests were successful.

 Save With O’Connor